Bahawalpur Punjab, Pakistan Travel Guide

 Carry smaller Pakistani Rupee notes (PKR 50, 100, 500) for daily expenses, street vendors, and tips.
 Larger notes can be challenging for small purchases.

-Protect your health with appropriate vaccinations.
+Protect your health with suitable vaccinations.

 Required: Yellow Fever certificate if from or transiting endemic countries.
 Recommended: Hepatitis A, Typhoid, routine shots.
 Consult a travel health clinic before your trip.